 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

-watch help me milk.
-Farmer Derek always comes out too when he is home at milking time.
-Milking really isn’t hard to do once you get the hang of it.
+Milking a cow by hand really isn’t hard to do once you get the hang of it.
 The hardest part is building up your hand and arm muscles.
 Be sure to drink lots of milk to keep you from getting sore muscles!

-How To Hand Milk a Cow or a Goat
+How To Milk a Cow by Hand

-Once I am done milking I
+Once I am done milking my cow, I

 More posts like this: